approvals/ApprovalTests.Net/ApprovalTests/docs/mdsource/Reporters.source.md

 * MultiReporter - launch ALL reporters

+### Choosing a diff tool preference

+The preference for diff tool can often vary from the default setting.
+As such a custom preference can be created.

+snippet: CustomDiffReporter.cs

 ## Auto-Approving Reporters

 These reporters create a commandline move file to approve the results and place it on your clipboard when a test fails.